go-redis/docs/docs/index.md

 ## redis.Nil

-go-redis exports the `redis.Nil` error and returns it whenever Redis Server responds with `(nil)`.
+go-redis exports the `redis.Nil` error and returns it only when Redis Server responds with `(nil)`.
+You can check with redis-cli what response Redis returns.

-We have to use an error to distinguish between an empty string reply and a nil reply:
+In the following example `redis.Nil` is useful to distinguish between an empty string reply and a nil reply (key does not exist):

 ```go
 val, err := rdb.Get(ctx, "key").Result()